 Explore Gangtey at your leisure today once again - the marshlands are yours to discover, with its black-necked cranes, and 13 other globally-threatened species.
 Take in the ultimate serenity of this flat, open area, and its cool glacial air.
 Relax your tired feet tonight at your hotel.

 Arrive today in Bumthang (3 hours' drive), Bhutan’s treasure trove of ancient sites and temples.
-Check in to your hotel - we recommend either the Amankora or Yugharling Resort and Spa.
-Once settled in, take to the streets to explore Bumthang, starting with Yathra Center in Chume, followed by Kyichu Lhakhang temple, known for its heritage as Bhutan’s oldest monastery.
+After settling in to your hotel, take to the streets to explore Bumthang, starting with Yathra Center in Chume, followed by Kyichu Lhakhang temple, known for its heritage as Bhutan’s oldest monastery.
 Round off the day with a visit to the Swiss Farm, the country’s sole commercial cheese factory, which makes excellent use of progressive green technology.
 Return to your hotel for dinner and a restful sleep.

 Cover more ground in Bumthang, on your final full day of the trip.
 Start your day in the Tang Valley, capturing its rolling hills, lush vegetation, and the river rushing past.
 Next, head to the can’t-miss site, Mebartso, or Burning Lake, a sacred Buddhist site in a picturesque setting.
 Visit Pemacholing Nunnery, home to nuns young and old, and the highest village in Bhutan, Ura.
 Head back to your hotel for a final night’s rest ahead of tomorrow’s departure.